Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **Quote 5/ Both law and physic are for petty wits;**\
 **Divinity is basest of the three,**\
 **unpleasant, harsh, contemptible, and vile:**\
-**'Tis magic, magic that hath ravish'd [^1] me**\.
+**'Tis magic, magic that hath ravish'd me**\.

-Said By: Faustus.\
-Scene 1\
-When he was talking to Valdes and Cornelius.

-Faustus says that both law and physics are useless, and that theology are even more useless, its magic that interest him and give him delight.

-The repetition of the word "magic" mark his definite decision to pursue necromancy (black magic).
+These lines are said by Faustus, when he was talking to Valdes and Cornelius, Faustus says that both law and physics is useless, and that theology is even more useless, its magic that interest him and give him delight, the repetition of the word "magic" mark his definite decision to pursue necromancy.

-[^1]:  Fill someone with intense delight.

 **Quote 6/ I charge thee to return and change thy shape;**\
 **Thou art too ugly to attend on me:**\
 **Go and return an old Franciscan friar;**\
 **That holy shape becomes a devil best**\.

-Said by: Faustus.\
-Scene 3\
-After Faustus preformed necromancy.

-Faustus tells these lines to Mephistophilis (the devil), at his first appearance, he was too ugly so Faustus ordered him to change his appearance and take the shape of a priest.

-This is symbolic to the fact that some clergymen (priests) are hypocrites (pretending goodness while they are evil inside).
+These lines are said by Faustus, after Faustus preformed necromancy, Faustus tells these lines to Mephistophilis, at his first appearance, he was too ugly so Faustus ordered him to change his appearance and take the shape of a priest, This is symbolic to the fact that some clergymen (priests) are hypocrites (pretending goodness while they are evil inside).